 Dr. Sperry’s broad mission to improve early detection, predict illness trajectory, and develop personalized interventions for bipolar spectrum disorders.
 Within this broader mission, she uses mobile technology (smartphones, wearable devices) and intensive longitudinal modeling to characterize and understand intraindividual variability in emotion and behavior in real-world contexts.
 Dr. Sperry has several extramurally and intramurally funded research studies aimed at using mobile technology and affective neuroscience methods to identify affective and cognitive mechanisms underlying the development and maintenance of bipolar spectrum disorders.
 She hopes to translate her research findings into real-world interventions that improve the daily lives of people struggling.

-Dr. Sperry has published over 25 peer-reviewed articles in the field of emotion, impulsivity, and bipolar disorder, presented at national and international scientific conferences, serves as consulting editor at several premiere clinical psychology and personality journals, and was recently elected to the Early and Mid-Career Committee for the International Society for Bipolar Disorders (ISBD).
-Dr. Sperry is also actively involved in training and collaboration both within the University and internationally.
+Dr. Sperry has published extensively in the field of emotion, impulsivity, and bipolar disorder, presented at national and international scientific conferences, serves as consulting editor at several premiere clinical psychology journals, and was recently elected to the Early and Mid-Career Committee and Psychological Interventions Taskforce for the International Society for Bipolar Disorders (ISBD).
+Dr. Sperry is actively involved in training and collaboration both within the University and internationally.